Skip to main content

 Car Parking

 Car parking is free for Bond Law Clinic clients; however, you need to park your car in one of the Law Clinic designated carpark spaces.
-From there follow the signed to the Bond Law Clinic reception.
+From there follow the signs to the Bond Law Clinic reception.

 If you have any questions, please do not hesitate to contact the Bond Law Clinic by email on [email protected]